Morgan Morgan-Giles: Early naval career

 Morgan-Giles joined the China Fleet as a midshipman at 18 in 1932, serving on a variety of ships, including Yangtze river patrol boats.
 He first sailed in the training cruiser HMS Frobisher to the West Indies and the Baltic.
 He was then appointed to the Australian destroyer HMAS Voyager before serving in HMS Cumberland, Suffolk and Cornwall on the China Station before returning home to join the torpedo school at HMS Vernon.
 He was promoted to Torpedo Specialist in 1938.

 Second World War

 During the Second World War, Morgan-Giles served on HMS Arethusa during the Norwegian Campaign in 1940, HMS Emerald escorting Atlantic convoys, and took part in the Battle of Oran.
 In 1941, he was sent to the Suez Canal, where he was in charge of the anti-magnetic mine campaign.
 In April of that year, he acted as a liaison with the Royal Air Force using Wellington bombers as torpedo bombers.
 During his time with No. 201 Group RAF at Dekheila he survived three serious aeroplane crashes (one of which he was the sole survivor).
-Following a period of staff training at the Royal Naval College, Greenwich, Morgan-Giles was then send to the Far East as Staff Officer Operations of Force W. There he accepted the Japanese surrender of Thailand.
+Following a period of staff training at the Royal Naval College, Greenwich, Morgan-Giles was then sent to the Far East as Staff Officer Operations of Force W. There he accepted the Japanese surrender of Thailand.